-The Midterm and Final Exams will both be open book exams deployed via blackboard in order to evaluate the student's basic understanding of the material covered in the textbooks.
-The written exams will be formatted with multiple choice, true/false, matching and graphic hot spot type questions.
+The Midterm and Final Exams will be part-written and part-practical in order to evaluate the student's basic understanding of the material covered in the textbooks.
+The written exams will cover materials from both required texts and the practical exam will use exclusively 3ds Max design with minor AutoCAD activities.